kh4r0nt3/SpotiHide/README.md

 ```
 ## Quick Start

 To get started, install SpotiHide and create an app on https://developers.spotify.com/.
 Configure your new USERNAME, SPOTIPY_CLIENT_ID, SPOTIPY_CLIENT_SECRET and SPOTIPY_REDIRECT_URI.
-We have to set up the alphabet in the ALPHABET_PLAYLIST, composed of at least 16 songs with 16 different artists:
+Set up the MESSAGE_PLAYLIST where the message will be encoded and decoded and the alphabet in the ALPHABET_PLAYLIST, composed of at least 16 songs with the first 16 different artists:

 ```bash
 USERNAME = USERNAME